duhrer/duhrer.github.io/_posts/projects/2025-03-24-settling-into-linux.md

 ## Games (and WINE)

 Bazzite has been great for the games I use.
-I mainly run intentionally low-fi games and older games, which is a fine fit for the laptop GPU I have on my Framework laptop.
+I mainly run intentionally low-fi games and older games, which is a fine fit for the GPU I have on my Framework laptop.
 However, if I decide to build a gaming machine to play AAA games, I would still use Bazzite.

 There are a bunch of app launchers (Steam, Heroic Launcher, and my current favourite, [Lutris](https://lutris.net/)).
 Between them, you can install an